louispaulet/groq_funny_stuff/README.md

 ![Illustration banner showing the Groq AllIn Studio experiences](all_in/allin_illustration_banner.png)

-Groq AllIn Studio is the flagship experience in this repo: a single React workspace that bundles the Pokédex, AllergyFinder, and STL viewer demos behind one shell.
+Groq AllIn Studio is the flagship experience in this repo: a single React workspace that bundles the Pokédex, AllergyFinder, STL viewer, and News Analyzer demos behind one shell.
 The live deployment is available at https://groq-allin.thefrenchartist.dev/.
 The legacy folders remain for focused local work, but only `all_in` is packaged for production.

 ## Overview
 - `all_in/` contains the deployable Groq AllIn Studio workspace and is the recommended way to run the demos together.